filipe-chau/odin-recipes/README.md

-# THE ODIN PROJECTS - PROJECT 01: RECIPES WEBSITE
+# THE ODIN PROJECTS - RECIPES WEBSITE

 ## Table of contents